mikan-laboratory/ghost-remix/README.md

 2. Set secrets in GitHub repository settings.

-3. Manually trigger by going to Actions tab and selecting `Fly Deploy`.
+3. Manually trigger by going to Actions tab and selecting `Deploy`.
 Click `Run workflow` and enter the branch name to deploy.
    - You can update this action to trigger on push to `main` by changing the `on` section of the workflow file to `push: [main]`

 ### Command Line